The Secret Skill of Effective Leaders

 Understanding yourself and the lens through which you see the world will help you be better prepared for the flexibility you'll need when leading others.
 You'll know where you currently stand psychologically so that you can learn how to foster and empower the psychology of your team.

-The skill you need is to understand the fundamentals of how the CVI works, the ways it describes the personalities of yourself and others, and then use that knowledge to shape your leadership and communication style to the needs of each person on your team.
+The skill you need is to be an effective leader is to understand the fundamentals of how the CVI works and the ways it describes the personalities of yourself and others.
+Use that knowledge to shape your leadership and communication style to the needs of each person on your team.

 Here's how you get started: